Six Things You Must Know About Living Abroad as an American Expat

-Recent posts have attracted some kudos from long-term expatriates (international citizens living abroad) as well as our customers who aspire to live abroad on the long-term.
-To make things easier for US citizens exploring that kind of transition, I thought we’d talk today about the six most critical things to know about being an American expatriate.
+Recent posts have attracted some kudos from long-term expatriates (international citizens living abroad) as well as our customers who aspire to live abroad in the long term.
+To make things easier for American expats exploring that kind of transition, I thought we’d talk today about the six most critical things to know about being an American expatriate.
 This overview is sure to help in your preparations!

 1) Expatriates Still Need to Pay U.S. Taxes